Lineage Statement:

 Resume/CV creation/editing

-Professional goals and values clarification
+Professional goals and therapist identity formation

-Anti-Oppressive Mentorship
+Anti-Oppressive Services Mentorship

-Burnout prevention coaching
+Compassion Fatigue healing & Burnout prevention coaching

-Professional Community Engagements
+Community Engagements

 An essential component of advocacy and activism is to raise awareness of systemic barriers which affect the wellness of others.
 I have served in multiple capacities to present a curated combination of data and empathy before government officials, community members, and agency leaders.
 Having an awareness of issues that affect our most vulnerable, I am experienced both as contributing orator and facilitator at the following venues: